-A leaf blower for those who don’t like the messy gas powered ones but don’t want to be limited to the cord.
-Despite being a relatively cheap battery powered leaf blower, it can run for impressive time periods.
+A leaf blower for those who want a cordless solution without going for a messy gas powered unit.
+This battery powered blower can run for impressive time periods.

 Ranked in these QuestionsQuestion Ranking